 With couches, you can throw yourself into it for perfect novel reading.
 Or maybe a horror movie night amidst screams and chilling vibes.
 Couch gives unexplainable comfort after a tiring day or on a raining evening.

 It’s time to summarize our findings!
-We’ve made the precise table to answer “what’s the difference between a sofa and a couch” efficiently!
+We’ve made the precise table to answer the question in the most efficient way.

 We’re certain you might not be taking ‘couch’ as another word for sofa after reading our article.